joinmarket-webui/jamdocs/docs/software/installation.md

 config.scripts/bonus.joinmarket-webui.sh menu
 ```

-We're aiming for a more stable version to be available as a one-click app
+We hope that Jam will be available as a one-click app
 install with [RaspiBlitz
 v1.8.0](https://github.com/rootzoll/raspiblitz/issues/2891).

-### ...with BTCPay Server

-TODO

 ## Manual Installation

 TODO

+---

+Once you managed to install Jam, make sure to understand how to use it.

+[:octicons-arrow-right-24: First Use][cheatsheet]

+[cheatsheet]: /interface/00-cheatsheet